 - Usually, I do not let the top of the art go past the top of the window and door frames.
 But, an exception would be over a fireplace.
 And, also if the ceiling is very high.

 - When doing art walls in groupings, I think the art looks best if the spacing is from one to three inches.
 But again, there are so many situations.

 Well, that was quite a bit, but it’s only a taste of what’s in the 333 Decorating Rules & Tips Guide.

 In that guide, we go over the rules & tips for all of the major rooms and areas, window treatments, including a huge glossary of terms, art, and much more as outlined in the link above.

 I hope that you enjoyed this post about living room decorating rules!

-(Clicking on the links will send you to the pages to learn more about each guide)
+(Clicking on the links will send you to the pages to learn more about my interior design guides)